stephanraaijmakers/deeplearningfornlp/README.md

 # Deep Learning for NLP (Manning)
-The code directory contains code snippets for the Manning book Deep Learning for NLP.
+The code directory contains code snippets for the Manning book Deep Learning for NLP, organized per chapter.